hjwylde/git-fmt/README.md

 json:
     extensions: ["json"]
-    command:    "json_pp < {{input}} > {{output}}"
+    command:    "json_pp"

+ruby:
+    extensions: ["rb"]
+    command:    "ruby-beautify {{input}}"
 ```

 That's all it takes!
-Each command must declare how to read the input file and how to write to the temporary file.
+Each command declares how to read the input file and how to write to the output file.
+If the input variable is omitted, it is fed to the command through `stdin`.
+Likewise if the output variable is omitted it is read from `stdout`.
-The temporary file is used to compare whether the original input was pretty or ugly before writing
+The output file is used to compare whether the original input was pretty or ugly before writing
     to the original.

 Extensions is pretty self explanatory, but if you use the same extension more than once then